appins/flashcardPlusPlus/README.md

 ## Using the writer:

-  Instead of writing flashcards by yourself, just fire up the writer and get going.
+  Instead of writing flashcards by hand, just fire up the writer and get going.

   To get the writer fired up, rev up a terminal and type
   ```sh